 and Muang Thong Thani

-West of the old Don Muang International Airport is Nonthaburi, a very large region most of which is on the other side of the Chao Phraya River.
-It ranges from densely populated old Thai areas with government offices on the Bangkok side of the river, to wide open rice paddies on the east side, and features a large number of diverse housing estates.
+A northern suburb of Bangkok west of the old Don Muang International Airport is Nonthaburi, a very large region most of which is on the other side of the Chao Phraya River.
+It ranges from densely populated old Thai areas with government offices on the Bangkok side of the river (i.e., the east), to more residential and modern Thai neighborhoods amidst rice paddies and less densely populated old Thai areas on the west side, and features a large number of diverse housing estates.

 The part of Nonthaburi of interest to most expats is the eastern part on the Bangkok side of the river, where international schools, luxury gated communities, and modern shopping are mostly located within this region.
 However, there is quite a diversity of living accommodation in Nonthaburi, including economical condos and houses.

 This region is connected to the central business district by two elevated expressways -- the scenic Chaeng Wattana Elevated Expressway, and the Vipawadi-Rangsit elevated expressway with dual surface road underneath.
 A third expressway on the other side of the river is the Western Outer Ring Road which connects you to industrial areas to the north and south but does not connect to the Bangkok expressway network yet.

 The skytrain and subway do not reach out to Nonthaburi or Pathum Thani, and you generally rely on the expressway vans to take you to the station, usually at Victory Monument.
 Alternatively, taxis are most plentiful, though the taxi fare plus tollway is considerably higher.
 The distance is longer, but the time is the same since you drive down expressways rather than sit in traffic.